vgurianov/srt/docs/experiment3.md

 Points are measurement data, a continuous line is an analytical curved.
 Dash line is numerical solution (Euler method).

-## 3. Description of experiment2 modul
+## 3. Description of experiment3 modul

 ### Class "simpleIteraction"
-Description: class *Table* is a data recorder
+Description: the class is a simulation model
 Bases: mms.Composite
 `def __init__(self, sizeTick, countTick, particle_velosety, observer)`